Origin: a Latin derivative

 He guides advances in essential oil science through a number of top university and research affiliations, providing more in-depth understanding for essential oils and their use.
 He is a frequent guest on many radio and televisions shows and has authored a number of books and other publications.
 Dr. Hill’s greatest joy is found in educating and empowering others and his family to take control of their own health.

-Nicole Stevens has conducted research with essential oils for more than 20 years.
+Nicole Stevens has conducted essential oil research for over 20 years.
 She’s worked in quality control laboratories in the nutraceutical industry, as well as academic research laboratories at the University of Utah and the University of Nevada Las Vegas (UNLV) Cancer Research Institute.
-In addition to research, she’s taught courses in chemistry and biochemistry at Brigham Young University–Idaho and UNLV.
+Alongside research, she’s taught courses in chemistry and biochemistry at Brigham Young University–Idaho and UNLV.

-For more than 15 years, Alex DaBell has worked with colleagues around the world to design and develop high-quality nutritional products.
-He enjoys learning about new discoveries in nutrition and brainstorming how those discoveries might make their way into new and existing doTERRA products.
+For over 15 years, Alex DaBell has worked with colleagues around the world to develop and design high-quality nutritional products.
+He enjoys learning about new discoveries in nutrition and brainstorming how those discoveries might make their way into new or existing doTERRA products.

 Alex, his wife, Lisa, and their four children enjoy going outdoors, playing boardgames, practicing the violin and piano, and trying new recipes.